magnate3/raspberry-pi-os-qemu/docs/lesson04b/rpi-os.md

 }
 ```

-Tasks no longer need to call schedule() voluntarily.
+With that, tasks no longer need to call schedule() voluntarily.

 ```
 void process(char *array)